Ruslan1984Lucky/yakovenko.org/content/about/index.en.md

 ## Automation & QA Expertise

+I have hands-on experience in developing, extending, and maintaining test automation for UI, integration, and regression testing across enterprise, web, and data-driven applications.
+My automation background includes Selenium WebDriver with Java/JUnit, Protractor with JavaScript, and integration testing.

 - Moderate to advanced automation skills with the ability to implement, extend, and maintain automation scripts;
-- Developed automated tests for UI, API, and integration scenarios, improving test coverage and release reliability;
+- Developed automated tests for UI and integration scenarios, improving test coverage and release reliability;
 - Maintained automation frameworks and developed Selenium WebDriver tests using Java/JUnit and Protractor JavaScript;
 - Graduated from SoftServe IT Academy with a specialization in Automation of Testing Processes and Quality Assurance of Modern Software Systems;